degencap777/esxAioMenu/README.md

 The ESX Identity on MY Github is REQUIRED for ESX AIOMenu to work properly.

 If you have any sources for esx_aiomenu that date before this update was released, then you may use them following the licenses of the old script.
-For help with ESX AIOMenu or the new version of ESX Identity, please join the discord via this link: https://discord.gg/vF5am5V

 ## Credits
 * Lead Coder: ArkSeyonet